East Germany balloon escape: Aftermath

 East Germany immediately increased border security, closed all small airports close to the border, and ordered the planes kept farther inland.
 Propane gas tanks became registered products, and large quantities of fabric suitable for balloon construction could no longer be purchased.
 Mail from East Germany to the two escaped families was prohibited.

 Erich Strelzyk learned of his brother's escape on the ZDF news and was arrested in his Potsdam apartment three hours after the landing.
 The arrest of family members was standard procedure to deter others from attempting escape.
 He was charged with "aiding and abetting escape", as were Strelzyk's sister Maria and her husband, who were sentenced to 2½ years.
 The three were eventually released with the help of Amnesty International.

 The families decided to initially settle in Naila where they had landed.
 Wetzel worked as an automobile mechanic and Strelzyk opened a TV repair shop in Bad Kissingen.
 Due to pressure from Stasi spies, the Strelzyks moved to Switzerland in 1985.
 After German reunification in 1990, they returned to their old home in their hometown of Pößneck.
 The Wetzels remained in Bavaria.

 West German weekly magazine Stern paid Strelzyk and Wetzel for exclusive rights to the story.

 The escape has been portrayed in two films: Night Crossing (1982) and Balloon (2018).
 The former, also called With the Wind to the West – the English translation of the German title – was an English-language film produced by Disney.
-The Strelzyks were reportedly "moved to tears" at the screening of the movie at Rockefeller Center in New York City.
 The latter was a German-language production which "both families welcomed [Director] Herbig’s desire to, as he put it, 'make a German film for an international audience.'"
+The Strelzyks were reportedly "moved to tears" at the screening of Balloon at Rockefeller Center in New York City.
 Herbig claimed in 2018 that both the Strelzyk and Wetzel families had been dissatisfied with the Disney film.

 Peter Strelzyk died in 2017 at age 74 after a long illness.

 In 2017, the balloon was put on permanent display at the Haus der Bayerischen Geschichte: Museum in Regensburg.